ZipCodeCore/BlueJ.NaiveTicket/README.md

 The second Objects lab, from the BlueJ book's second chapter.

+First you need to FORK this repo into your account, then you need to CLONE that foreked repo, the one in your account.
+When you are finished with your code, be sure to ADD/COMMIT and PUSH your code to your repo.

+Use the URL from your repo as the submission to the portal.

 Look for the [Chapter 2 file](./doc/BlueJ-objects-first-ch2.pdf) you need in the [doc](./doc) folder.
 There is 35 pages of reading and exercises in the chapter.